NaviddSaeidii/ML-for-mobile-organic-compounds-adsorption-on-AC-BC/README.md

 Please cite the associated manuscript if you use these files.

-In addition, repository citation metadata is provided in CITATION.cff.
+In addition, repository citation metadata is provided in `CITATION.cff`.